KonduitAI/konduit-serving-docs/examples/python/dl4j.md

 {% endtab %}

 {% tab title="YAML" %}
-In the Java program above, we recognised that SimpleCNN is configured as a MultiLayerNetwork, in contrast with the ComputationGraph class, which is used for more complex networks.
+In the Java program above, we recognised that SimpleCNN is configured as a `MultiLayerNetwork`, in contrast with the `ComputationGraph` class, which is used for more complex networks.
 Hence, we create a `dl4j_mln_step` of type `MULTI_LAYER_NETWORK`.

-* `model_loading_path` denotes the location of the model file
+* `model_loading_path` denotes the location of the model file.
-* `input_names` and `output_names` denote the names of the input and output nodes, as lists
+* `input_names` and `output_names` denote the names of the input and output nodes, as lists.
 * `input_data_types` maps the data types of the input nodes to the data type.
 See [here](https://github.com/KonduitAI/konduit-serving/blob/master/konduit-serving-api/src/main/java/ai/konduit/serving/model/TensorDataType.java) for a list of supported data types.
 * `parallel_inference_config`: specify the number of workers to run in parallel.
 Here, we specify `workers=1`.